 Return train: Nuclear power plant

+Return train: More of the nuclear power plant.
+Germany says they are going to shut these down and replace them with wind and solar generation.
 We'll see.
 It will take about 10 wind turbines just to supply power to the high-speed train we took -- if the wind is blowing good.
-And
+And Germany's peak railway load is about 4000 MW or better than 3 nuclear plants.

 Return train: Not sure if this is a castle on top of the hill, but it is a big complex.